-Farris, Riley & Pitt, LLP can fight for you if you or your loved one is dealing with the complications of a RSD or CRPS diagnosis.
-Our firm will fight to help you obtain all of the compensation you are entitled to for medical bills, lost income, and other damages.
+Farris, Riley & Pitt, LLP can fight for you if you or your loved one is dealing with the complications of an RSD or CRPS diagnosis.
+We will actively pursue all the compensation you deserve, covering medical expenses, lost income, and additional damages.

 Frequently Asked Questions